- Section Name:

 - Evening Phone:

 Sat June 28 and 29, 2014 was ARRL Field Day.
 There are several Field day pictures posted on the Pacific Section Webpage.
 The official results will be out soon.
-Your SM visited the Northern Colorado club for a short period.
+Your SM was out of state and visited the Northern Colorado club.

 Your SM attended the ARRL National convention in Hartford, CT.
 See some of the pictures posted on the Pacific Section Webpage and also read some of the articles on other ARRL pages.
 This July 17 to 20, 2014 was the ARRL Centennial convention in Hartford CT.

 As was mentioned last month we are looking for someone to be the Section Youth Coordinator (SYC).
 It is a brand new, section-level ARRL Field Organization appointment that is available and ready to be filled as soon as we have someone for the position.
 Here are the appointment guidelines that describe the requirements and responsibilities: http://www.arrl.org/section-youth-coordinator